-When a private equity (PE) buyer considers whether a particular company may make a good potential acquisition, it puts a lot of importance on a number of things that other buyers may put less emphasis on.
+When a private equity (PE) buyer considers whether a company is a good potential acquisition, they may give more more weight to things that other buyers put less emphasis on.
 Some considerations in private equity transactions include:

 This is not to suggest that these things are not important to any potential buyer, but you may expect a PE buyer to be especially focused on these items.
 Why is this?
 The first bullet above is an easy example to address: PE firms typically want to keep most senior management in place, whereas a strategic buyer (i.e. a competitor) may have at the top of its agenda the termination of people who would be redundant to the current personnel.
 So, as an owner or senior manager of a business that is considering selling itself, you need to make an honest assessment of these things.